StephanStock/SPOG/README.md

 }

 ```
-Please make sure to also acknowledge the python packages required for *SPOG* as well as the stellar evolutionary models by [Bressan et al. (2012)](https://ui.adsabs.harvard.edu/abs/2012MNRAS.427..127B/abstract) and the source for the bolometric corrections.
+Please make sure to also acknowledge the python packages required for *SPOG+* as well as the stellar evolutionary models by [Bressan et al. (2012)](https://ui.adsabs.harvard.edu/abs/2012MNRAS.427..127B/abstract) and the source for the bolometric corrections.